 Advantages of working as a digital nomad in Costa Rica

 There are certain benefits of becoming a digital nomad.
-For example, in flexible office space, you can work from any place where there is the internet.
+For example, in flexible office space, you can work from anywhere with the internet.
 You do not need to follow the company’s dress code anymore.
 Work wearing clothes that are comfortable for you!
-You are the boss of your own time and schedule, and you do not waste your valuable time on traffic jams on the way to work and back home.
+You are the boss of your time and schedule, and you do not waste your valuable time on traffic jams on the way to work and back home.
 Therefore, it leads to less stressful working conditions.
-Everything is becoming more flexible in many ways, so you can enjoy your free time and explore Costa Rica.
-Moving around a lot, meeting new people, establishing new connections, discovering the beauty of Costa Rica, getting away from the same place routine, and working at the same time – doesn’t it sound exciting?
+Everything is becoming more flexible, so you can enjoy your free time and explore Costa Rica.
+Moving around a lot, meeting new people, establishing new connections, discovering the beauty of Costa Rica, getting away from the same place routine, and working simultaneously – doesn’t it sound exciting?

 Digital nomad visa

-So, if you are ready to make Costa Rica your home, combine vacation mode and work remotely at the same time, you now have an opportunity to apply for a non-resident “Digital Nomad Visa” that includes a spouse and children under the age of 25.
+So, suppose you are ready to make Costa Rica your home, combine vacation mode, and work remotely simultaneously.
+In that case, you now have an opportunity to apply for a non-resident “Digital Nomad Visa” that includes a spouse and children under the age of 25.

-Remote workers will be able to get a 1-year visa that can be extended for another year in Costa Rica if the applicant spends at least 180 days in the country during the first year.
-The good news is that they will be allowed to open local bank accounts and also will not be subject to local income taxes because they are not making money inside Costa Rica.
+Remote workers can get a 1-year visa that can be extended for another year in Costa Rica if the applicant spends at least 180 days in the country during the first year.
+The good news is that they will be allowed to open local bank accounts and not be subject to local income taxes because they are not making money in Costa Rica.

 Among other advantages that are mentioned in the new law are*:

-- this visa includes exemption of import taxes for the importation of computers and other technical equipment needed to perform the digital nomad visa holder’s job, as well as on up to 2 land, sea, or air vehicles.
+- This visa includes exemption of import taxes for the importation of computers and other technical equipment needed to perform the digital nomad visa holder’s job and on up to 2 land, sea, or air vehicles.
 Those vehicles can be for the use of the visa holder, their partner, or dependents.

 * These benefits are subject to upcoming implementing regulations by the respective government departments.